 You can look this up on your own but I found some foods that may be heart health helpful if you’re looking for things to eat that have ACE inhibition activity.
 Those included tofu, egg whites, yams, spinach (from the rubisco, not the oxalates), and mung beans.

 Just a quick reminder about combining medications that act synergistically, the combinations of two, three or more antihypertensives at high doses may cause hypotension!
 If blood pressure drops too low, you may be interested in the TIPS that I have here to help yourself so please take a moment to read, 10 Ways to Treat Sudden Low Blood Pressure.

 Also, if you take an ACE inhibitor drug, your body will retain potassium, so be careful with that and avoid eating too much of a food that is rich in potassium, for example, spinach, tomato sauce, bananas and others.
 Salt substitutes are often made of potassium so those should be avoided as well if you take ACE inhibitors.
-While life-threatening occurrences of hyperkalemia are extremely rare, I still want you to be aware of this beforehand.
+While life-threatening occurrences of hyperkalemia are extremely rare, I still want you to be aware of this beforehand for your heart health.

-Another article that you might be interested in that pertains to hypertension is, Intracranial Hypertension Headaches are Sometimes Misdiagnosed.
+Another article that you might be interested in that pertains to heart health and hypertension is, Intracranial Hypertension Headaches are Sometimes Misdiagnosed.

 Suzy Cohen, has been a licensed pharmacist for over 30 years and believes the best approach to chronic illness is a combination of natural medicine and conventional.
 She founded her own dietary supplement company specializing in custom-formulas, some of which have patents.
 With a special focus on functional medicine, thyroid health and drug nutrient depletion, Suzy is the author of several related books including Thyroid Healthy, Drug Muggers, Diabetes Without Drugs, and a nationally syndicated column.